-- 3.1 The College will request an Enhanced Disclosure through the Disclosure and Barring Service on all successful candidates, governors and volunteers in accordance with the College vetting and barring checks. - 3.2 The information obtained from this Disclosure will remain confidential and will only be shared with relevant members of staff in the course of the recruitment and vetting process. - 3.3 This policy on the recruitment of ex-offenders is made available to all applicants on our website at the outset of the recruitment process. - 3.4 The College actively promotes equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
-We will select all candidates for interview based on their skills, qualifications and experience. - 3.5 We encourage all applicants called for interview to provide details of any criminal record at an early stage in the application process.
-We guarantee that this information is only seen by those who need to see it as part of the recruitment process. - 3.6 The College ensures that all those who are responsible for leading on the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
-We also ensure that they have received appropriate guidance in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974. - 3.7 On the day of the interview in a separate discussion, we will ensure that an open and measured conversation takes place on the subject of any offences or other matters that might be relevant to the position.
+- 3.1 The College will request an Enhanced Disclosure through the Disclosure and Barring Service on all successful candidates, governors and volunteers in accordance with the College vetting and barring checks. - 3.2 The information obtained from this Disclosure will remain confidential and will only be shared with relevant members of staff in the course of the vetting process which takes place after a conditional job offer has been made. - 3.3 This policy on the recruitment of ex-offenders is made available to all applicants on our website at the outset of the recruitment process. - 3.4 The College actively promotes equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
+We will select all candidates for interview based on their skills, qualifications and experience. - 3.5 We encourage all applicants called for interview to provide details of any criminal record in writing in a sealed envelope at an early stage in the application process.
+We guarantee that this information is only seen by those whoneed to see it and will only be looked at if the candidate is successful and a conditional job offer is made. - 3.6 The College ensures that all those who are responsible for leading on the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
+We also ensure that they have received appropriate guidance in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974. - 3.7 If a conditional job offer is made and the candidate has disclosed a criminal record, we will ensure that an open and measured conversation takes place on the subject of any offences or other matters that might be relevant to the position.
 Failure to reveal information that is directly relevant to the position sought could lead towithdrawal of an offer of employment or the cessation of employment.

 - 3.8 The College will make every subject of a criminal record check submitted to the DBS aware of the existence of the Code of Practice. - 3.9 The College will undertake to discuss any matter revealed on a DBS certificate with the individual seeking the position before withdrawing a conditional offer of employment or ending their employment. - 3.10 Having a criminal record will not necessarily bar an applicant from working at BHASVIC.
 This will depend on the offence and the relevance of the offence in relation to the position the candidate has applied for.
-The factors taken into account will include the responsibilities of the position, the level of access to students, the nature of the offence(s), the number and pattern of the offences (if there is more than one), how long ago the offence(s) occurred and the age of the offender when the offence(s) occurred.
+The factors taken into account will include the responsibilities of the position, the level of access to students, the nature of the offence(s), the number and pattern of the offences (if there is more than one), how long ago the offence(s) occurred and the age of the offender when the offence(s) occurred